 Mango float could be the easiest, delicious no-bake dessert you could ever make.
-Only needs 4 ingredients too!
-It is a favorite Filipino 'icebox cake' that is a big hit during the holiday seasons or any other special occasions.
+It only needs 4 ingredients too!
+It is a favorite Filipino 'icebox cake' that is a big hit during the holiday seasons or any other special occasion.

 Mango Float Easy Recipe

-- Chill the all-purpose cream in the freezer for 30 minutes.
+- Chill the all-purpose cream the fridge overnight or in the freezer for 30 minutes.

 - Transfer chilled all-purpose cream in a large bowl.
-If you like it lighter and fluffier, whip the all-purpose cream with a hand mixer until it doubles in volume.)
+If you like it lighter and fluffier, whip it with a hand mixer until it doubles in volume.

-- Line the bottom of a rectangular or square (8x8 or 6x6) glass dish (or something similar) with a layer Graham crackers then pour and spread 1/3 or 1/4 of the cream mixture on top of the crackers and then top with mango slices.
+- Line the bottom of a rectangular or square (8x8 or 6x6) glass dish (or something similar) with a layer Graham crackers then pour and spread ¼ of the cream mixture on top of the crackers and then top with mango slices.

-- Repeat this process until 3 to 4 layers are formed, ending with the cream and mango slices on top.
+- Repeat this process until 4 layers are formed, ending with the cream and mango slices on top.
 You can arrange the mango slices for the top in an overlapping manner for design.

-- Chill for at least 3-5 hours to set completely before serving.
+- Chill for at least 3-5 hours to set completely.
 You know it is ready when the Graham becomes soft and fluffy and no longer dry.
 You can also freeze it at this point before serving.